AlexUmbach/AOViz-Refined/README.md

 ![bubbleplot_5ab_example](https://github.com/user-attachments/assets/9e870efe-24b6-4d24-bd4f-b05d669d02fd)

-# Bray-Curtis triplot.
+# Bray-Curtis and UniFrac triplot.
 For this plot, arrows represent numeric medata fit to the PCoA coordinates.
 These arrows are associated with p-values and R2 values (contained within a stats table available for download).
 Taxonomic relative abundance information is also mapped to PCoA data and shown in ordination space.
-Also available in UniFrac if provided a tree in newick format.
+Also available in UniFrac if provided a tree in newick format (output from QIIME2).
 ![braycurtis_triplot_example](https://github.com/AlexUmbach/AOViz/assets/56092913/d0627b17-48ae-40dc-b6b6-41b96e659dfe)